Pineapler/VirtualOrc/notes.md

 ﻿# WIP

-- [ ] Parent orc hands to VR controllers, use these in massage games instead of laser
 - [ ] Controller laser interaction (partial)
 - [ ] Move full body massage targets UI to world space